Faculty and Staff

 1999 - BS, Biology, University of North Carolina at Chapel Hill

-7/2013 - Present: Assistant Director, Baruch Marine Field Laboratory, USC
+7/2013 - Present: Assistant Director, Baruch Marine Field Laboratory

 1/2011 - 6/2013: Research Coordinator, GTM National Estuarine Research Reserve

 My general research interests are in marine ecology, particularly the influence of biological and physical factors on the community dynamics of coastal fauna and flora.
-I am especially interested in the influence of such factors on the distribution and movement of early life and adult stages of estuarine and coastal fishes and invertebrates, as well as the effects of habitat on the survival and growth of these organisms.
-I have pursued these interests through research efforts, often combining field and laboratory approaches, in a wide range of estuarine systms and the coastal ocean along the US Atlantic and Gulf coasts.
+I am especially interested in the influence of such factors on the distribution and movement of early life stages of estuarine and coastal fishes and invertebrates, as well as the effects of habitat on the survival and growth of these organisms.
+I use a combination of field and laboratory approaches to pursue these research interests and recent efforts have focused mainly in estuaries along the southeastern US Atlantic and Gulf coasts.

 Kimball, ME, Mace, MM, III (2020).
 Survival, growth, and tag retention in salt marsh fishes implanted with Passive Integrated Transponder (PIT) tags.
 Estuaries and Coasts 43(1):151-160.